whoAbhishekSah/abhishek-iitj.github.io/content/blog/terraform-on-ci/index.md

 Terraform allows you to dry-run your changes before actually applying them.
 This is called a "Plan."
 The result of running a plan is a human-readable diff of the changes.

 Here is the most straightforward Terraform file.
-It uses the `kreuzwerker/docker` provider to pull an image `nginx:latest` and create a container called `nginx`.
+It uses the `kreuzwerker/docker` provider to pull an image `nginx:latest` and create an nginx container named `psyduck`.

 ```hcl
 # main.tf